DiLi-Lab/PoTeC/README.md

 ```

 ## Note on reading in the data files
 The German text p3 includes the word "null".
-If e.g. the word features are read in using pandas, the word "null" is
+If e.g. the word features are read using pandas, the word "null" is
 interpreted as a NA value.
 In order to avoid this behavior the command can be used with the following arguments:

 ```python